PacificBiosciences/trgt-denovo/README.md

 We make no warranty that any such issue will be addressed, to any extent or within any time frame.

 ## Changelog

+- 0.2.2
+  - Output now includes the columns chrom, start, end, and motifs.
+  - Identical starting positions are now allowed for tandem repeats, with reads pruned if they do not match the locus TRID.
+  - Read IDs contributing to de novo coverage are now logged, enabling traceability of TRIDs and alleles.
+The log file is named based on trio or duo mode: {child_name}_trio_denovo_reads.txt or {a_name}_duo_denovo_reads.txt.
+  - Bug fix: Resolved a flag conflict in duo mode by adjusting short-form flags, preventing overlap between --bed (-b) and --sample-b.

 - 0.2.1
   - Duo and trio mode now always output entries regardless of error status (e.g., missing genotyping, skip because of quick mode).